Failure to launch: Egypt opposition hits roadblock on path to presidency

 Balah did not identify the notary offices.
 The electoral commission declined to comment on his assertion about the offices, whose employees are not authorized to speak to the media.

+(This version of the story refiles to change tense in para eight)

-Additional reporting by Mahmoud Mourad, Amina Ismail and Omar Fahmy; Editing by John Davison and Giles Elgood
+Additional reporting by Mahmoud Mourad, Amina Ismail and Omar Fahmy; Editing by John Davison, Giles Elgood and Sonya Hepinstall